arch-gif lines-gif whisk-gif star-gif

 7. Halwa

-Halwa is a creamy, textured dessert enjoyed and adapted all over the country.
+Halwa is a creamy, textured Indian sweet enjoyed and adapted all over the country.
 There’s moong dal halwa, gajar ka halwa, badam halwa, cholar dal halwa, and several other iterations, depending largely on the region of India you’re in.
 Cooked in a generous amount of ghee and richly flavored with nuts and spices, halwa is a rite of passage for any Indian cook—and well worth the effort in the end.

 8. Peda

-Pedas are, in a way, a year-round dessert.
+Pedas are, in a way, a year-round Indian sweet.
 On every special occasion, any cause for celebration, a box of bright yellow, saffron-infused pedas finds itself in our homes.
 On Diwali in particular, pedas must be part of the celebration.
 They’re popular for gifting, besides being light and soft desserts to relish.
 The sign of a good peda is the melt-in-the-mouth texture and its inimitable softness.